adrianfrankowski95/containerized-blog/README.md

 - Finish adding OpenIddict as IdP
   - Think about user id in JWT
   - Add OIDC Razor Pages (authorize, signout, userinfo, token, etc.)
-  - Seed clients db with frontend web client
+  - Seed clients DB with frontend web client
   - Add scopes linked to the specific role and scopes management (?)
   - Add scopes of the frontend web client
 - Check anti forgery token validation in Razor Pages
 - Add Security Stamp validation on cookie reading
 - Read hostname and port from env variables
 - Add health checks
+- Add DB migration and seed
 #### Frontend

 - Start working on it... ;)